 The rest of the Husky offense helped tear up the field.
-Freshman Rick Alexis had 10 carries for a total of 78 yards.
+Freshman Rick Alexis had 10 carries for 78 yards.
 Willie Hurst carried the ball nine times for 53 yards, including a touchdown.
 The defense performed well, holding Purdue to only 76 yards rushing.
 The Huskies rushed for 268.

 For the Boilermakers, Brees played a very good game, with 23 passes completed out of 39, two of them being touchdown passes to teammate Vinny Sutherland.
 At one point in the 3rd quarter, the two teams were tied 17-17, but the Huskies followed this by racking up 17 unanswered points.
-Purdue scored their final touchdown midway through the fourth quarter, but couldn't break through the Husky defense for more.
+Purdue scored its final touchdown midway through the fourth quarter, but couldn't break through the Husky defense for more.
 The final score: Washington 34, Purdue 24.

-Much of the Huskies' powerful drive to win this year's Rose Bowl game was in honor of a fallen comrade.
+Much of the Huskies' powerful drive to win this Rose Bowl game was in honor of a fallen comrade.
 Two months earlier, safety Curtis Williams suffered a severe spinal cord injury in a game against Stanford.
 He had to undergo surgery, but lost all voluntary muscle movement.
 For the rest of the season, his teammates wore his initials on their jerseys, and vowed to win the Rose Bowl just for him.

 Although in a rehabilitation center in San Jose, Williams was flown in, and attended the game in a wheelchair.
 Wearing his Number 25 game jersey, he visited with his buddies in the locker room before the game.
-Emotions ran high as his fellow players whispered their thoughts in his ear and kissed him lightly upon the head.
+Emotions ran high as his fellow players whispered their thoughts in his ear and kissed him lightly on the head.
 Williams was barely able to whisper his thanks, but the appreciation showed in his tears.
 During the game, he watched from the press box level.

 After receiving the Rose Bowl trophy seconds after the win, Washington coach Rick Neuheisel held it aloft, but couldn't hold back his own tears.
 Facing the press box with trophy and head held high, Neuhiesel's voice boomed out over the stadium: "This was for you, C.W."